Occudo Quantitative Strategies LP Acquires 125,013 Shares of CTI BioPharma Corp. (NASDAQ:CTIC)

-Occudo Quantitative Strategies LP boosted its holdings in CTI BioPharma Corp.
-(NASDAQ:CTIC – Get Rating) by 152.6% during the second quarter, according to the company in its most recent disclosure with the SEC.
-The firm owned 206,954 shares of the biopharmaceutical company’s stock after purchasing an additional 125,013 shares during the quarter.
-Occudo Quantitative Strategies LP owned about 0.18% of CTI BioPharma worth $1,236,000 at the end of the most recent quarter.
+Occudo Quantitative Strategies LP raised its stake in shares of CTI BioPharma Corp.
+(NASDAQ:CTIC – Get Rating) by 152.6% during the 2nd quarter, according to its most recent filing with the SEC.
+The firm owned 206,954 shares of the biopharmaceutical company’s stock after acquiring an additional 125,013 shares during the period.
+Occudo Quantitative Strategies LP owned approximately 0.18% of CTI BioPharma worth $1,236,000 as of its most recent SEC filing.

 CTI BioPharma Corp., a biopharmaceutical company, focuses on the acquisition, development, and commercialization of novel targeted therapies for blood-related cancers in the United States.
 It offers VONJO (pacritinib), an investigational oral kinase inhibitor with specificity for JAK2, FLT3, IRAK1, and CSF1R for the treatment of adult patients with myelofibrosis.